Q-Minh/nihu/dox/tech_meta.md

 Metafunction classes (a.k.a. metafunctors) are classes with a templated inner class that is a metafunction.
 Just as function classes (a.k.a. functors) have the evaluation operator function that can return a value, metafunction classes have a nested metafunction, that can return a type, as described [above](#tech_meta_metafun).
 In NiHu, the nested metafunction is always called `apply`.

-\snippet metaprogramming.hpp MetaFunctionClass
+\snippet snippets/metaprogramming.hpp MetaFunctionClass

 Placeholders {#tech_meta_placeholder}
 ------------

 Placeholders are special [metafunction classes](#tech_meta_metafunclass) that contain an [argument selector](#tech_meta_argselector) as the nested class.
 Placeholders do not have any other specialities what would make them differ from other metafunctors, yet, implemenetation of template metaprogramming control sequences and algorithms involve the extensive usage of placeholders, which makes them worth explaining separately.

-\snippet metaprogramming.hpp PlaceHolder
+\snippet snippets/metaprogramming.hpp PlaceHolder

 For the sake of convenience placeholders are referred to through simplified type definitions.

-\snippet metaprogramming.hpp PlaceHolderTypedef
+\snippet snippets/metaprogramming.hpp PlaceHolderTypedef

 Placeholder expressions {#tech_meta_placeholderexpression}
 -----------------------